haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 Repeat this for each model (`Ab_Ag_unrelaxed_rank_X_model_Y.pdb` or whatever the naming of your model is).

-Let's superimpose all models on the antibody (the antibody in the provided AF2 models correspond to chains B and C):
+Let us superimpose all models on the antibody (the antibody in the provided AF2 models correspond to chains B and C):

 <a class="prompt prompt-pymol">
 util.cbc<br>